Arcanjo Renegado

 Arcanjo Renegado (English: Dissident Archangel) is a Brazilian television series that was released on Globoplay on 7 February 2020.
 It stars Marcelo Mello Jr., Álamo Facó, Flávio Bauraqui, Erika Januza, Leonardo Brício, Rita Guedes, and Bruno Padilha.

-On 18 February 2020, the series was renewed for a second season to premiere in 2021.
+On 18 February 2020, the series was renewed for a second season that premiered on 25 August 2022.
+The third season premiered on 14 November 2024.

 Premise

 According to the angelic hierarchy, Mikhael (Marcello Melo Jr.) is the prince of the archangels.
 His name, invoked to represent courage, strong defense and divine protection, resounds like a battle cry.
 Mikhael is the name of the first sergeant of the Special Police Operations Battalion (BOPE).
 Mikhael is the only soldier who leads a team in BOPE and is considered the best trained, effective and lethal of the battalion, respected within the corporation and feared by bandits.
 When one of his friends is injured in an operation, he seeks revenge and ends up in conflict with the main political leaders of the state.